damianhakert/damianhakert.github.io/source/posts/2017-03-13-gitlab-in-action-part-2.html.md

 twitter_image: 'TODO'
 ---

+_Between June and December of 2016, two GitLab developers traveled around the world visiting other team members and working remotely.
+Be sure to read ["Around the World in 6 Releases"](/2017/01/31/around-the-world-in-6-releases/) for more background on the trip._

 For the first part of our trip we were lucky enough to have [Emily] join us for three of the six cities in the US, and because she knew we were too ~~lazy~~ busy working, she [wrote a blog post for us](/2016/08/24/gitlab-in-action/)